GilbertRC/LFSOD-CDINet/README.md

 # Requirements
 python 3.7 + TensorFlow 1.14.0

-Note: We find that the TensorFlow 1.x cannot initialize Layer_Norm with the pre-trained parameters, so we add a function "layer_norm_initialized()" in the [layer.py](https://pan.baidu.com/s/18d5XrK3LlIGjbWWsCFLVog) (code: 7d8i).
+Note: We find that the TensorFlow 1.x cannot initialize Layer_Norm with the pre-trained parameters, so we add "layer_norm_initialized()" in the [layer.py](https://pan.baidu.com/s/18d5XrK3LlIGjbWWsCFLVog) (code: 7d8i).
 You can put it under 'your_Anaconda3_path/envs/your_envs_name/Lib/site-packages/tensorflow/contrib/layers/python/layers/'.

 # Saliency maps and performance